SimonjShurety/dojo-blog/README.md

 - UseState() is a function.
 - Uses array destructuring to grab two values that the hook returns.
 - First value = initial value.
-- Second value is a setter function = new value
+- Second value is a setter function = new value.

+#9 - Intro to React Dev Tools

+- Component tree.
+- Props
+- Select component and click on the eye icon to jump to the related element.
+- Click on the bug looking icon to log data to the console.